GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 -->

 In this article, we will look at what variable fonts are, the benefits they offer, and how we can use them in our work.
-First, let's review how typography and font loading work on the web before variable fonts became available.
+First, let's review how typography works on the web, and what innovations variable fonts bring.

 ## Introduction